Sphericality and Smoothness of Schubert Varieties: Introduction

 It is shown by Hong and Mok~\cite[Section 3.3]{HongMok} that if $P$ is a maximal parabolic subgroup associated with a long simple root for $G$, then any smooth Schubert variety in $G/P$ is a homogeneous submanifold of $G/P$ associated to a subdiagram of the marked Dynkin diagram of $G$.
 Since all projective homogeneous spaces (partial flag varieties) are spherical, this result provides us with a large class of smooth Schubert varieties which are spherical.
-However, this property does not hold in general, smooth Schubert varieties are in general not isomorphic to partial flag varieties, and even for $G=\mathbf{GL}_n$ and $Q=B$ the sphericity of smooth Schubert varieties becomes a non-trivial problem.
-One approach to this problem would be to extend the representation theoretic and combinatorial techniques applied by the second author and Lakshmibai in~\cite{HodgesLakshmibai}, but this would require a case by case approach for each Dynkin type.
-At this junction, let us mention that there are well-known criteria for detecting smoothness of the Schubert varieties, see~\cite{LakshmibaiSandhya, Billey, BilleyPostnikov, Gasharov, OhYoo, RichmondSlofstra, Slofstra15}.
-Let us also mention that within the class of spherical varieties are the ``toroidal varieties'' and in our previous work, joint with Lakshmibai, we showed that toriadal Schubert varieties are smooth~\cite{Can2019}.
-In the main result of this paper, we show that every smooth Schubert variety in $G/B$, where $G$ is simply laced, is spherical with respect to the action of a (any) Levi subgroup of the stabilizer of the Schubert variety.
+However, this property does not hold in general.
+Indeed, first of all, smooth Schubert varieties are in general not isomorphic to partial flag varieties.
+Moreover, as noted above, not every smooth Schubert variety is spherical with respect to a maximal Levi subgroup action.

+One approach to understanding the sphericity of smooth Schubert varieties would be to extend the representation theoretic and combinatorial techniques applied by the second author and Lakshmibai in~\cite{HodgesLakshmibai}, but this would require a case by case approach for each Dynkin type.
+Even for $G=\mathbf{GL}_n$ and $Q=B$ this becomes a non-trivial problem.
+At this junction, let us mention that there are well-known criteria for detecting smoothness of the Schubert varieties, see~\cite{BilleyPostnikov, Billey, Gasharov, LakshmibaiSandhya, OhYoo, RichmondSlofstra, Slofstra15}.
+Let us also mention that within the class of spherical varieties are the ``toroidal varieties'' and in our previous work, joint with Lakshmibai, we showed that toroidal Schubert varieties are smooth~\cite{Can2019}.